How Australian HR teams use FairWork Mate AI for case-law research in 30 seconds

 For a typical HR-team-of-one running 200-500 staff, that's somewhere between 3 and 10 case-law-research questions a week, each saved 30-60 minutes.
 That's 1.5 to 10 hours back per week.
 In time-equivalent, an HR manager on $130k FTE is recovering $1,500-$10,000/year of research time.
 The For Business tier at $499/mo pays back in the first month if you ask 2-3 questions a week.

-The free tier at /advisor gives you 2 questions a day.
-Most solo HR managers find that covers them.
+The free tier at /advisor gives you 1 free question to try.
+Most solo HR managers upgrade once they see the value.
 The paid tiers unlock unlimited, longer context, and the API for embedding into your existing tools.

 Where the AI advisor draws the line